aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        53:         none = None
     -->54:         result = one + none

-    Known identifiers
+        Identificateurs connus :
             one: 1
             none: None

 TypeError - 2a: unsupported operand type(s) for +=